I wander into this bar and encounter Aretha Franklin, the Queen of Soul herself.

 Forlorn desolate abandoned deserted long ago whispering winds blow chills.

 Were they chickadees that sang & hopped & pecked at the trunk of the tree?
 I’m up there sweeping the roof & pitching it over the side.
 Tearing out the ivy & lightening the load.
 The little birds aren’t frightened.
 They seem to know me.

 We were having such fun, too.
 Dancing to the groovy blues stylings of DJ Nixon’s rockin’ set.
 Talk was small, but comfortable.

 My partner cut out to try some new dance in some distant land; hopefully, I thought, to return, and together we would wow the crowd with the wonderful gyrations she had found.

-But time went on, as it does when you’re having fun, until it started not to because you aren’t.
+But time went on, as it does when you’re having fun, until it started not to because you’re not.

-So the party broke up and only stragglers remained.
-Me, disheartened.
+So the party broke up and only stragglers remained, including me, disheartened.

 Yeah, so I carried a can of beer around in my hand most of the day.
 It was contained within the right-sized paper sack.
 The liquid would run out and I would replenish it, replace the can.
 I used the same bag all day in the name of ecology.